The Basic and Advanced Features of Google Tag Manager and Its Benefits

 - GTM gives its users the ability to incorporate the basic implementation of Google Analytics.
 This includes access to a tag template that can provide you with all of the options you can find in Google Analytics.
 Moreover, this is compatible with the previous onsite code which is for cross-domain tracking, event tracking, and page views.

-- Lastly, the GTM features an easy-to-use interface that any members of the team can easily utilize it to generate desired results.
+- Lastly, the GTM features an easy-to-use interface that any member of the team can easily utilize to generate desired results.
 It doesn’t include any complex codes to enact certain changes within the webpage.
 You can easily deploy the help of a developer should the need to streamline the process arise, and the help of the IT department should there be large projects such as the overall improvement of the website.

 What are the integrations involved with the GTM platform?